punkish/punkish/docs/NaNaNa-to-naYana/index.md

 The “Manifesto” Irony: If your URL is `manifesto.html`, please don’t say, “This is not a manifesto.”

-The Palindrome Problem: I admire the ambition, though I must gently object that naYana is not, strictly speaking, a palindrome unless pronounced by a very obedient robot.
+The Palindrome Problem: I admire the ambition, though I must gently object that naYana is not a palindrome.
+Even phonetically, unless pronounced by a very obedient robot, it fails the test.
 In the Roman alphabet, *A != N*.
 In reality, the first ‘a’ is a full vowel and the last is a dying schwa.
 You realize that if you swallow a sound to save a slogan, the sounds you swallow always come back to haunt the syntax.